 In 1852, Peter Britt (1819-1905) arrived in the small, rowdy mining camp of Jacksonville with $5 in his pocket and a wagon full of photography equipment.
 Like thousands before him, the Swiss immigrant came to America, and to the West, to make a new life for himself.

 By the time he died, half a century later, Britt was one of Oregon’s most celebrated and well-to-do citizens .
 Through thousands of photographs, he chronicled 50 years of life and growth in Southern Oregon.
-Miners, farmers, ranchers, builders, bankers, merchants, clergymen and families were all captured by Britt’s lens.
+Miners, farmers, ranchers, builders, bankers, merchants, clergymen and families and the Chinese workers were all captured by Britt’s lens.

 But Britt’s camera represents only one aspect of his contribution to Oregon history.
 A fervent believer in the agricultural promise of the Rogue Valley, Britt planted the first fruit trees in the region and opened Oregon’s first winery.
 At various times he was a miner, packer, financier, beekeeper and meteorologist.

 Evidence of Peter Britt’s remarkable life is still visible on the Britt hill where his home and gardens once stood.
 It is now a County Park preserved with many of Britt’s original trees still producing fruit, and the Sequoia sapling Britt planted on the day his first child was born in 1862 standing more than 200 feet tall.

 Today the former Britt Estate hosts the world-class open air Britt Music Festivals that offer entertainment from June-September, under-the stars, featuring the best in Jazz to Classical – Rock to Country Venues as exciting as larger metro regions offer.

 Main Street Tours Terms and Conditions